 By 1967, the band had hit it big in Europe, opening for the Rolling Stones in Zurich that spring.
 They then went on another tour of Italy, but had to cut it short because their roadie and driver fell extremely ill.
 Returning to Switzerland, they decided to dive head first into the now blooming psychedelic scene, painting their faces and bodies with floral arrangements for a reoccurring "flower power show" they took to Munich, Germany.
 Ernst also left the fold around this time to get married and was replaced by Willy Oechslin (bass, vocals).
 Oechslin didn't last long however and by the end of '67 had been replaced by Peter Rietmann (bass, vocals).

 At the beginning of 1969, Vescoli decided to bring a "Mark II" version of Les Sauterelles back to life, this time focusing on it being a female "vocal group".
-Other members of this lineup included sisters Fioretta (vocals) and Bernadette Wälle (vocals), Werner Fröhlich (bass) and Mike Stoffner (drums).
-This incarnation issued one 45 and then Fröhlich was replaced by Turo Paschayan (bass) followed by the release of a second 45.
+Other members of this lineup included sisters Fioretta (vocals) and Bernadette Wälle (vocals), along with Werner Fröhlich (bass) and Mike Stoffner (drums).
+This incarnation issued one 45 and then Fröhlich was replaced by Turo Paschayan (bass), followed by the release of a second 45.
 By the second half of the year, the Wälle sisters had departed and Antener rejoined, now fully recovered from burnout.
 They also added a fifth member in Roberto Carlotto (keyboards).
 This lineup forged along into 1970, issuing a final 45, but couldn't sustain itself and finally disbanded.
-Many of the band members stayed in touch with each other however and multiple reunions have occurred over the years.
-Les Sauterelles is still alive and well today in fact with past core members Vescoli, Dürst, and Mangili, along with Peter Glanzmann (guitar, keyboards, percussion, vocals) added to the fold.
+Many of the band members stayed in touch with each other however, and multiple reunions have occurred over the years.
+Les Sauterelles is still alive and well today in fact, with past core members Vescoli, Dürst, and Mangili, along with Peter Glanzmann (guitar, keyboards, percussion, vocals) added to the fold.